floriankraemer/floriankraemer.github.io/_posts/How-we-educate-developers-is-flawed.markdown

 *To be very clear, right from the beginning: I'm not blaming anyone for anything on this article!* The goal of the article is to hopefully trigger a discussion that leads to some actions and results.

-## Has the software industry an education problem?
+## Does the Software Industry Have an Education Problem?

 Why do we encounter recurrently whole teams that have never heard of certain concepts that aren't often even overly complex when explained properly?

 Why do universities favour often very abstract things over real-world, everyday programming techniques and problems that would improve the ability to write high quality code on their own?
 Why do we have graduates who have never heard about the SOLID principles?
 Especially when there are studies [1][2] in computer science that prove them to be valuable.

-## Has the software industry a problem?
+## Does the Software Industry Have a Problem?

 We have to consider that the software industry, or to be more specific, software engineering is a very young discipline compared to classic mechanical engineering and (building) architecture.
 Therefore we don't have the decades and centuries of experience other professions already gained.
 On the other hand, software is today as ubiquitous as cars, mobile phones and other goods of our daily live, which are meanwhile almost all running software.